Emerson, Lake & Palmer: 1990–1998: Re-formation, Black Moon, In the Hot Seat, and second break-up

 The band's final studio album, In the Hot Seat, was released in September 1994.
-Victory Music was in financial trouble by this time, as albums by fellow label acts Tin Machine and Yes failed to generate strong enough sales, causing Victory and producer Keith Olsen to put pressure on Emerson to make a more commercial-oriented album with the band.
+Victory Music was in financial trouble by this time, as albums by fellow label acts Tin Machine and Yes failed to generate strong enough sales, causing Victory and producer Keith Olsen to put pressure on Emerson to make a more commercially oriented album with the band.
 When Emerson reluctantly agreed, Victory and Olsen brought in several individuals to assist in the songwriting; Olsen received a credit on four tracks and Bill Wray on two.
 In the summer of 1994, the band cancelled an upcoming North American and Japanese tour, and the group split for a short period to pursue solo projects.
 Emerson underwent surgery to correct a compressed nerve in his arm in October, which left him able to play at only half his previous capacity.
 Palmer also had an operation to fix his carpal tunnel syndrome.
 Initial plans to commemorate the band's 25th anniversary in 1995 were shelved.
 Following the demise of Victory Music, their back catalogue transferred to Rhino Records.

 Emerson and Palmer eventually recovered enough to start touring again from August 1996, beginning with a 33-date US tour opening for Jethro Tull.
 This was followed by a Japanese tour in October, where the group played a full set.
 In 1997, the band completed a 50-date world tour.
 It is noted for Emerson's Hammond organ catching fire during the show in Boston.
-Its remains was donated to the Rock and Roll Hall of Fame.
+The remains were donated to the Rock and Roll Hall of Fame.
 In May 1998, Lake's manager announced that the band had started work on a new studio album.
 This was followed by a North American tour in August as openers for Deep Purple and Dream Theater, which included the "Tarkus" suite performed in its entirety for the first time since 1974.
 After the tour, friction arose within the group as Lake wanted to relinquish his role as producer on the new album, and blamed the band's recent creative lull on this fact.
 Emerson and Palmer were against the idea, and claimed Lake had not presented any tangible material for them to work on despite knowing he was collecting ideas for a solo album.
 The rift resulted in the trio's split by the end of 1998, and a tour booked for the spring of 1999 was cancelled.